Our Privacy Commitment

 Cookies and Tracking

-We use your personal information to the extent reasonably necessary to fulfill your requests in performing our contract with you, or based on consent where we have requested it or where required by law, and for our legitimate business objectives, including to:
+We use your personal information to the extent reasonably necessary to fulfill your requests in performing our contract with you, or based on consent where we have requested it or where required by law, and for our legitimate business objectives, including for the following business purposes:

-Provide you with and operate, maintain, optimize, and improve our products, services, operations, and the security of our Services
+Business Operations: to provide you with and operate, maintain, optimize, and improve our products, services, operations, and the security of our Services, including to perform operational tasks such as billing, accounting, communicating, and fulfilling your transactions for products and services.

-Personalize content and experiences on our Services, including providing you recommendations based on your preferences
+Product and Service Delivery: to personalize content and experiences on our Services, including providing you recommendations based on your preferences;

-Deliver and personalize your notifications, communications, newsletters, advertisements, offers, and promotions for products and services of Pokémon and our third-party partners
+Marketing: to deliver and personalize your notifications, communications, newsletters, advertisements, offers, event notices, and promotions for products and services of Pokémon and our third-party partners;

-Send and display administrative and marketing communications about Pokémon and our partners and our respective products and services
+Communications: to send and display administrative communications about Pokémon and our partners and our respective products and services;

-Detect, investigate, and prevent activities that are unauthorized, may violate our terms and policies, or may be illegal, such as fraudulent activity or security violations
+Security of Services: to detect, investigate, and prevent activities that are unauthorized, may violate our terms and policies, or may be illegal, such as fraudulent activity or security violations; and

 For the purposes listed above, we may also link or combine information about you with other personal information we receive from third parties.
 We also use personal information in settings and for the purposes described below.